 It is located within a restricted traffic zone.
-If you have a car, get ready for along and complicated process of applying for a residential car permit.
+If you have a car, prepare for the long and complicated process of applying for a residential car permit.

-The Duomo neighbourhood is definitely a solid choice.
-There is limited traffic which means less pollution and it is very centralized.
+The Duomo neighborhood is definitely a solid choice.
+There is limited traffic which means less pollution, and it is very centralized.

 The Duomo area has some of the best views of the city, especially at sunset.
 There are also plenty of restaurants and cafes.

-On a plus side, you can happily live here without a car as everything you need is there: shops, entertainment, all the facilities you might need for your day-to-day life.
+On the plus side, you can happily live here without a car as everything you need is there: shops, entertainment, all the facilities you might need for your day-to-day life.